jsdealy/latin/miscellae/guideToLatinConversation.md

 From the crime.

-I have built a monu-
+I have built a monument more durable than brass.
-ment more durable
-than brass.

 Examples are offensive.

-For example; for in-
+For example; for instance.
-stance.

 All go out.